-The mean (standard deviation [SD]) volume of distribution at steady state for adult patients with PNH and adult and paediatric patients with aHUS treated in accordance with the studied weight-based dose regimen was, respectively, 5.35 (0.92) L and 5.22 (1.85) L.
+The mean (standard deviation [SD]) central volume and volume of distribution at steady state for adult patients and paediatric patients with PNH and aHUS and in adult patients with gMG and NMOSD are presented in Table 25.

 Metabolism

 As an immunoglobulin gamma (IgG) monoclonal antibody, ravulizumab is expected to be metabolised in the same manner as any endogenous IgG (degraded into small peptides and amino acids via catabolic pathways), and is subject to similar elimination.
 Ravulizumab contains only naturally occurring amino acids and has no known active metabolites.